NethermindEth/Paprika/README.md

 ## Benchmarks

+The following scenarios were used for benchmarking:

+1. [15 millions of pairs](#15-millions-of-pairs), written one by one, each commiting a new root
+1. [50 millions of pairs](#50-millions-of-pairs), written one by one, each commiting a new root
+1. [80 millions of pairs](#80-millions-of-pairs), written in batches of 10000, which is meant to similuate the block

-A few scenarios used for benchmarking.
-In each one key is 32 bytes long.
+In each case the key is 32 bytes long.
 The value is 32 bytes long as well.

-### 15 millions of pairs

-- Writing of 15 millions of items took 00:00:25.1832635
-- Reading of 15 millions of items took 00:00:23.9572717
+### General considerations

 #### Memory Profiling